ESG Investing and Analysis

 ESG investing grew out of investment philosophies such as Socially Responsible Investing (SRI), but there are key differences.
 Earlier models typically use value judgments and negative screening to decide which companies to invest in.
 ESG investing and analysis, on the other hand, looks at finding value in companies—not simply at supporting a set of values.

 SRI uses exclusionary filters to keep companies out of portfolios that don't meet certain criteria, while ESG opts-in to companies that are making positive impacts in the three factor areas.

 Why Is CFA Institute Focused on ESG?

 CFA Institute to Develop an ESG Industry Standard

-CFA Institute is exploring the development of an ESG industry standard that would build a framework for investment managers to better communicate, and investors to better understand, the nature and characteristics of ESG-centric funds and investment strategies.
+CFA Institute is exploring the development of an ESG investment product standard that would build a framework for investment managers to better communicate, and their clients to better understand, the nature and characteristics of ESG-centric funds and investment strategies.